flutter/flutter-intellij/flutter-studio/README.md

 This module customizes the Flutter plugin for Android Studio.

+NEEDS TO BE UPDATED a/o 9 NOV 21

 To set up a development environment using sources for Android Studio:

 1. Initialize Android Studio sources.